 - student is a veteran of the U.S. Armed Forces ("veteran" includes a student who attended a U.S. military academy who was released under a condition other than dishonorable) or is currently on active duty for purposes other than training.
 If the student claims to be an independent student, they may be asked to submit proof before they can receive any federal student aid

-- Verification of High School Completion and Statment of Educational Purpose 2013-14(V4)
+- Verification of High School Completion and Educational Purpose 2014-15(V4)

 N. PLUS Loan Request Form